 – Life coaching is about helping people

-If you have the passion and drive to help people change their lives for the better, life coaching could be the perfect career for you! or therapy.
+If you have the passion and drive to help people change their lives for the better, life coaching could be the perfect career for you!

 - First, life coaches come from all walks of life.
 There is no one-size-fits-all life coach, so you can be sure to find a life coach that fits your unique style and personality.